mineiros-io/terraform-aws-iam-user/README.md

 ## Module Features

-In contrast to the plain `aws_iam_user` resource this module has extended features allowing you to add custom & managed IAM and/ or inline policies and adding user to groups.
+In contrast to the plain `aws_iam_user` resource, this module has extended features allowing you to add custom & managed IAM and/or inline policies and adding user to groups.
 While all security features can be disabled as needed, best practices are pre-configured.